Risk Factors Dashboard

 We rely on a combination of patent, copyright, service mark, trademark and trade secret laws, as well as confidentiality procedures and contractual restrictions, to establish and protect our proprietary rights, all of which provide only limited protection.
 We endeavor to enter into agreements with our employees and contractors and with parties with whom we do business in order to limit access to and disclosure of our proprietary information.
 We cannot be certain that the steps we have taken will prevent unauthorized use of our technology or the reverse engineering of our technology.
 Moreover, we may not have adequate resources to devote to obtaining new intellectual property protection for our technology and products, defending our existing rights, or maintaining the security of our know-how and data.
 We cannot make assurances that any additional patents will be issued with respect to any of our pending or future patent applications, nor can we assure that any patent issued to us will provide adequate protection, or that any patents issued to us will not be challenged, invalidated, circumvented, or held to be unenforceable in actions against alleged infringers.
 Also, we cannot make assurances that any future trademark or service mark registrations will be issued with respect to pending or future applications or that any of our registered trademarks and service marks will be enforceable or provide adequate protection of our proprietary rights.
 If we are unable to protect our intellectual property rights, or if we must engage in costly and time-consuming litigation to enforce our rights, our results of operations and financial condition could be adversely affected.

-Our use of open source software could limit our ability to sell our products, subject our code to public disclosure or require us to reengineer our products.
+Our use of open source software could limit our ability to sell our products, subject our code to public disclosure or require us to reengineer our products.•Our use of open source software could limit our ability to sell our products or require us to reengineer our products.

 We use open source software in certain of our products, and it is also contained in some third-party software that we license.
 There are many types of open source licenses, some of which have not been interpreted or adjudicated by U.S. or other courts.
 Our use of open source licenses could limit our ability to sell our products or subject our proprietary code to public disclosure if not properly managed.
 Remediation of such issues may involve licensing software on costly or unfavorable terms or reengineering our products, either of which could have an adverse effect on our results of operations and financial condition.